 What accounts for the super-high open and click rates, and the surprisingly high unsubscribe rates?

 It’s an odd combination, frankly.

-Usually I would look at poor list hygiene, or poor subject lines to see if those issues are impacting email engagement.
+Usually, I would look at poor list hygiene, or poor subject lines to see if those issues are impacting email engagement.
 It doesn’t appear to be the case.
-Otherwise, I’d look at some of the mechanics of the email, such as making sure your alumni organization is clearly reflected in the “From” field, or the from email address ends in “.edu.”
+Otherwise, I’d look at some of the mechanics of the email, such as making sure your alumni organization is clearly reflected in the “From” field, or the email address ends in “.edu.”

 Overall that doesn’t seem to be the issue.